jonathandannel/graphite/readme.md

 - `color`: Changes the bar color.
 Use a string with a Hex or RGB value.
 Linear gradients can be used, too.
 Ex: `{'color': '#884dff'}` `{'color': "linear-gradient(rgb(144, 164, 237), rgb(122, 139, 204))"}`

 - `labelFont`: Styles the font of x-axis labels.
-Takes an array `['fontcolor', 'fontsize']`.
+Takes an array `['fontcolor', 'fontsize', fontWeight]`.
 Font color is a string with a Hex/RGB value and font size is a plain number.
+Font weight is a string (i.e. "400" or "bold").

 - `barFont`: Styles the font of the bar value numbers.
-Takes an array `['fontcolor', 'fontsize']`.
+Takes an array `['fontColor', 'fontSize', 'fontWeight']`.
 Font color is a string with a Hex/RGB value and font size is a plain number.
+Font weight is a string.

 - `titleFont`: Same as labelFont and barFont options.